-B. Implied Preemption
+Implied Preemption

-In addition to express preemption arguments, Class III medical device claims are likely to face a motion for summary judgment based on implied preemption.
-48 Implied preemption differs from express preemption in that it turns on an "actual conflict" rather than an express statutory preemption clause.49 That is, when state law conflicts with, interferes with, or otherwise presents "an obstacle to the accomplishment and execution of the full purposes and objectives of Congress," the state law is impliedly preempted.
-It also arises when a state law tort claim imposes a standard that "makes it impossible for private parties to comply with both state and federal law."50
+In addition to express preemption arguments, Class III medical device claims are likely to face a motion for summary judgment based on implied preemption.49 Implied preemption differs from express preemption in that it turns on an "actual conflict," rather than an express statutory preemption clause.50 That is, when state law conflicts with, interferes with, or otherwise presents "an obstacle to the accomplishment and execution of the full purposes and objectives of Congress," the state law is impliedly preempted.
+It also arises when a state law tort claim imposes a standard that "makes it impossible for private parties to comply with both state and federal law."51

 In Buckman Co. v.
-Plaintiffs' Legal Comm., the United States Supreme Court considered whether a conflict between the FDA's medical device regulatory regime and certain state tort claims gave rise to implied preemption.51 There, the plaintiffs argued that the defendant medical device manufacturer had made fraudulent representations to the FDA to obtain FDA approval for its device.
-Plaintiffs argued that but for those alleged fraudulent disclosures, the agency would not have approved the device, and thus plaintiffs would not have used the device.52 tiffs' "fraud on the FDA" claims were impliedly preempted because allowing them to proceed would threaten the federal regulatory regime for medical devices.
-The Court noted that "[a]s a practical matter, complying with the FDA's detailed regulatory regime in the shadow of 50 States' tort regimes [would] dramatically increase the burdens facing potential applicants," such that medical device manufacturers might refuse to submit potentially beneficial devices for regulatory approval out of fear of "unpredictable civil liability."
-54
+Plaintiffs' Legal Comm., 531 U.S. 341 (2001), the U.S. Supreme Court considered whether a conflict between the FDA's medical device regulatory regime and certain state tort claims gave rise to implied preemption.
+There, the plaintiffs argued that the defendant medical device manufacturer made fraudulent representations to the FDA to obtain FDA approval for its device.
+Plaintiffs argued that but for those alleged fraudulent disclosures, the agency would not have approved the device, and, thus, the plaintiffs would not have used the device.52

+The Supreme Court held the plaintiffs' "fraud on the FDA" claims were impliedly preempted because allowing them to proceed would threaten the federal regulatory regime for medical devices.53 The Court noted that "[a]s a practical matter, complying with the FDA's detailed regulatory regime in the shadow of 50 states' tort regimes [would] dramatically increase the burdens facing potential applicants," such that medical device manufacturers might refuse to submit potentially beneficial devices for regulatory approval out of fear of "unpredictable civil liability."54